CodingAvenue/codestop-course-db-in-php/content/PDOStatementExecute/PDOStatementExecute.q.md

 /// type=MS, answer=[3,4]

-What are the SQL commands used in the code?
+What are the SQL statements used in the `student.php`?

 - `VALUES`